 Which Cars Do Moms Actually Drive?

-In TV ads, moms drive huge, expensive vehicles, like the Chevrolet Suburban or the Volvo XC90.
+In TV ads, moms drive huge, expensive vehicles, such as the Chevrolet Suburban or the Toyota Highlander.
 After a while, you start to suspect that everyone except you is enjoying automatic liftgates, rear entertainment systems, and super-advanced safety features.

-We’ll tell you a secret: most stay-at-home moms don’t drive new cars.
-We looked at almost 150,000 quotes on Compare.com and found that the best mom cars for SAHMs and homemakers are older sedans and SUVs.
+We’ll tell you a secret: Most stay-at-home moms don’t drive new cars.
+We looked at almost 150,000 car insurance quotes on Compare.com and found that the best mom cars for stay-at-home-mothers (SAHMs) and homemakers are older sedans and SUVs.

 Makes sense, right?
 Not only are they inexpensive to buy, but they’re also cheap to insure.
 Nine of the top 10 cars for full-time moms cost less than $1,000 per year to insure, on average.
 Here are the most common cars driven by moms who search for insurance quotes on Compare.com.